 The Best Sleep tracker for Apple Watch for $3.99

-Taking a look at the Health app on your Apple Watch you would assume that sleep tracking was really simplistic.
-You turn on the feature, go to bed, then wake up and go to bed again.
-This will have given you duration of your sleep broken down into light, deep and REM phases.
+This will have given you the duration of your sleep broken down into light, deep, and REM phases.
 But what else could there be?
 If you are looking for something a little more in-depth, AutoSleep is the answer to your prayers.

-- Autosleep will automatically generate your sleep analysis.
+• Autosleep will automatically generate your sleep analysis.

-- Analysed data for each day can be viewed in the app.
+• Analyzed data for each day can be viewed in the app.

-- Health app integration for Long Term Analysis.
+• Health app integration for Long Term Analysis.

-- Beautiful & Intuitive Daily Sleep Analysis.
+• Beautiful & Intuitive Daily Sleep Analysis.

-- Heart Rate Monitoring (Available on Apple Watch).
+• Heart Rate Monitoring (Available on Apple Watch).

-- Export your sleep history to PDF format.
+• Export your sleep history to PDF format.

-- Comprehensive Insights into your Sleep Quality.
+• Comprehensive Insights into Your Sleep Quality.

-- Customizable Complications & Glances.
+• Customizable Complications & Glances.

-Sleep is one of the most important things in our lives, according to science.
-It’s so important in fact, that if you don’t sleep well, your memory and attention suffer.
-No wonder that Apple has included a built-in app that helps track your sleep within its suite of S Health applications for the Apple Watch.
-Although the app does a good job of showing you what time you fell asleep and when you woke up, it doesn’t give a great deal of detail on your sleep patterns.
-Many apps have been released since the Watch came out to help remedy these problems but none have been quite as easy to use or packed with features as AutoSleep is.
+Although the app does an excellent job of showing you what time you fell asleep and when you woke up, it could give better detail on your sleep patterns.
+Many apps have been released since the Watch came out to help remedy these problems, but they have yet to be as easy to use or packed with features as AutoSleep.

 The AutoSleep Tracker App for Apple Watch is the only app you need for your fitness during sleep.
 It was designed to deliver the most essential technology on your wrist, so you can enjoy deeper more restful sleep.